 My colleague in Israel, Leah Aharoni, wrote the following recently on Arutz Sheva (on a similar theme but reacting to an entirely different level of confessional writing): “Our Sages [have] told us not to judge anyone until we are in his shoes, and since we will never be exactly in his shoes, we cannot judge the way someone handles his situation.
 But these rules change the moment private actions are boasted of in public with the intention of receiving legitimacy and public support.
 At that moment, the discussion ceases to deal with the person and his actions, and turns its focus to the society in which we live.
 And we cannot ignore the desecration of God's Name.”

 A timely example: The only entity that wins when a newly divorced woman tells her tale of woe about taking her Orthodox Jewish tween son out for a non-kosher slice of pizza, is the New York Times, and of course, the publisher of her upcoming memoir.
 The scandal one creates by “bearing one’s soul,” by “living one’s truth,” by being one’s “most conscious self,” in this instance, is objectionable to many people who might care deeply about the laws of kashruth, or childrearing, and mildly entertaining to others who regularly consume voyeuristic tales.
-The only people giving it “public support” are those who have lived the same types of experiences and feel happy that this lady had drawn the same conclusions they did.
+The only people giving it “public support” are those who have lived the same types of experiences and feel happy that this writer had drawn the same conclusions they did.
 These people would have bought the book anyway.
 Everyone else is just a number on the pageviews.

 Also, say this was a real incident.
 Say a divorced mother really did take her Orthodox Jewish tween son out for non-kosher pizza?
 How does the son feel when he finds out his mother has outed him in the New York Times, and turned him into a vignette?
 What about when that son’s friends at yeshiva ask him about it?
 What does he say to them?
 What will he think about the experience five, 10, 15 years down the line?
 And perhaps, most upsetting: how does it feel to the ex-husband, the boy’s father, the very thought of whom makes me want to shrivel up with horrified empathy?
 When have we all become characters in our own (uniquely Jewish) Nora Ephron novel?